google/WebFundamentals/src/content/en/updates/2018/07/reportingobserver.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
 description: ReportingObserver gives developers insight into what their code is doing in the wild.
-ReportingObserver surfaces information on issues likes deprecations, interventions, and crashes, messages that were previously only available in the DevTools console.
+ReportingObserver surfaces information on issues like deprecations and interventions, messages that were previously only available in the DevTools console.

-{# wf_updated_on: 2018-07-25 #}
+{# wf_updated_on: 2018-07-26 #}
-{# wf_published_on: 2018-07-25 #}
+{# wf_published_on: 2018-07-26 #}
 {# wf_tags: chrome69,reporting-observer,analytics,reports #}
 {# wf_featured_image: /web/updates/images/generic/send.png #}
 {# wf_featured_snippet: ReportingObserver gives developers insight into what their code is doing in the wild.
-ReportingObserver surfaces information on issues likes deprecations, interventions, and crashes, messages that were previously only available in the DevTools console. #}
+ReportingObserver surfaces information on issues like deprecations and interventions, messages that were previously only available in the DevTools console. #}
 {# wf_blink_components: Blink>ReportingObserver #}

 # ReportingObserver: know your code health {: .page-title }